About Us

 Overview

-Approach: Clinical interest in tumor-directed therapy is increasing because of advancements in interventional oncology and growing recognition of the importance of treating the primary tumor across the disease spectrum.
-Clinical trials are underway by NanOlogy in multiple therapeutic areas to evaluate tumor-directed drug therapy of concentrated, sustained cancer-killing agents to destroy solid tumors locally without collateral damage to the body and to safely stimulate a favorable immunogenic response to attack metastatic disease.
+Approach: Clinical interest in intratumoral therapy is increasing because of advancements in interventional oncology and growing recognition of the importance of treating the primary tumor across the disease spectrum.
+Clinical trials are underway by NanOlogy in multiple therapeutic areas to evaluate local delivery of concentrated, sustained investigational drugs to increase solid tumor response, eliminate toxicities associated with systemic agents, and promote anti-tumor immunomodulation.

-Therapeutic Potential: Therapeutic potential exists for cancer patients across the disease spectrum with NanOlogy tumor-directed investigational drugs.
-In local disease, the goal is to delay or prevent solid tumor progression as an alternative to organ removal or other invasive procedure as the only curative option.
-In metastatic disease, the goal is to effect an immunogenic response by sustained primary tumor cell death to boost the local and systemic response to immunoncology therapy without adding to systemic toxicity.
+Therapeutic Potential: Therapeutic potential exists across the cancer disease spectrum with NanOlogy intratumoral investigational drugs.
+In local disease, to delay or prevent solid tumor progression as an alternative to organ removal or other invasive procedures as the only curative options.
+In metastatic disease, to improve solid tumor response in combination with systemic standard of care without increasing systemic toxicity.

 NanOlogy Team

-Paul is Chairman and CEO of DFB Pharmaceuticals and NanOlogy.
-In 1990, Paul and two partners founded DFB with the purchase of DPT Laboratories from Alcon.
-From there, Paul expanded DFB into a portfolio of healthcare companies growing from $18 million to more than $400 million in annual sales, with operations in Texas, New Jersey, Germany, and Canada.
+Paul is founder and chairman of NanOlogy and CEO of DFB Pharmaceuticals.
+In 1990, Paul and two partners founded DFB growing annual sales from $18 million to more than $400 million across multiple companies, with operations in Texas, New Jersey, Germany, and Canada.
 This growth was achieved with no shareholder dilution.
-By the end of 2012, DFB had sold major operating companies including Coria to Valeant, Healthpoint to Smith & Nephew, and majority interest in DPT to Renaissance Pharmaceuticals.
-In all, under Paul’s leadership, DFB has realized more than $1.5 billion of value to date.
+DFB sold major operating companies by 2012 realizing more than $1.5 billion of value.

 In 2013, Paul and a remaining partner invested some of the proceeds into a new vision for DFB.
-This vision leveraged retained operating company, Phyton Biotech, to establish a foothold in oncology, and discover new investment opportunities in oncology.
-This led to the identification of an innovative submicron particle production technology, and collaboration with CritiTech and US Biotest in 2015, to develop a large surface area microparticle (LSAM) drug platform under a newly created affiliate, Nanology, LLC.
-Through Nanology, Paul assembled a team of internal and external experts who have progressed the drug platform into multiple clinical trials in oncology and related illnesses.
+This vision leveraged a retained operating company, Phyton Biotech, to establish a foothold in oncology.
+This led to the identification of the innovative Purcision technology, and collaboration with CritiTech in 2015, to develop the technology under a newly created venture, NanOlogy, LLC.
+NanOlogy has now progressed investigational drugs based on the technology into clinical research across multiple solid tumors.

-Today, Paul continues to lead DFB and NanOlogy and is also involved in a number of philanthropic endeavors.
-Before founding DFB, Paul had nearly two decades of executive leadership experience with Johnson & Johnson and Baxter.
-He is also the past owner of three industrial distribution companies, which he turned around to profitability from Chapter 11 status at acquisition, and, ultimately, sold to a large, public corporation.
+Before founding DFB, Paul had nearly two decades of executive leadership experience with Johnson & Johnson and Baxter, and owner of several industrial distribution companies culminating in successful turnarounds and divestitures.
 Paul serves on the board of directors of Renaissance Acquisition Holdings LLC, Multicultural Alliance, and RXi Pharmaceuticals Corporation.
 He holds a Bachelor of Science degree in Mechanical Engineering from Tulane University and a Juris Doctor of Law from Loyola University.

-Mark is Chief Legal Officer and a Managing Director of DFB, and has over 25 years of experience as an executive in the pharmaceutical industry.
-In addition to serving as DFB’s General Counsel, Mark is on the DFB and Phyton Biotech Executive Committees and part of the Nanology management team and board.
+Mark leads legal and regulatory affairs for NanOlogy.
+Mark is also Chief Legal Officer and a Managing Director of DFB and has over 25 years of experience as an executive in the pharmaceutical industry.
+In addition to serving as DFB’s General Counsel, Mark is on the DFB and Phyton Biotech Executive Committees.

-Maxwell serves on the NanOlogy senior management team and board of NanOlogy.
-He is also a Managing Director of DFB and is part of a team that manages DFB’s business interests in pharmaceutical manufacturing and product development.
+Maxwell leads finance and corporate development for NanOlogy.
+Maxwell is also a Managing Director of DFB.
+He is part of a team that manages DFB’s business interests in pharmaceutical manufacturing and product development.
 Maxwell serves on the DFB and Phyton Biotech Executive Committees and plays a lead role in developing, evaluating, structuring, and executing new business and investment opportunities.

 Prior to his current role, Maxwell was Vice President of Corporate Development for DFB, where he led strategic planning, acquisition and growth initiatives across multiple life science and medical technology businesses.
 For four years prior to its sale, he was a member of the senior management team of Healthpoint Biotherapeutics, leading business development and international sales and marketing.
 He initially joined DFB as Director of Corporate Finance with responsibility for capital raising and financial planning and analysis for DFB and its portfolio of companies.